sess/crackthesafe/README.md

 ### Javascript

-- [ ] Outside of your click handler, declare 3 variables (userChoice, computerChoice and winner) and assign them values of empty strings
+- [ ] Outside of your click handler, declare 4 variables (randomNumber1, randomNumber2, randomNumber3, randomNumber4) and generate a random number for each variable.
+Be sure to save these as strings though!
-- [ ] Outside of your click handler, declare a randomNumber variable and set it equal to 0
+- [ ] Outside of your click handler, declare 4 variables (numberGuess1, numberGuess2, numberGuess3, numberGuess4) and assign them values of empty strings
-- [ ] In your click handler, generate a random number and assign it to the randomNumber variable
+- [ ] Outside of your click handler, declare 2 variables (numbersCorrect, numbersInPlace) and assign them values of 0
-- [ ] In your click handler, store the input value in the userChoice variable
+- [ ] In your click handler, store each input value in the corresponding numberGuess variable
-- [ ] In your click handler, display userChoice to the screen
+- [ ] In your click handler, display each input value in userChoice
 #### Wrap
 - [ ] Push your changes!

 ## Day 3

 ## JavaScript
-- [ ] Write a conditional statement which, given the number range of randomNumber, assigns ‘rock’, ‘paper’ or ‘scissors’ to the computerChoice variable
-- [ ] Display the computerChoice to the screen
-- [ ] Write a conditional statement that compares the userChoice to the computerChoice to determine the winner of the game
+- [ ] Write a conditional statement that compares each number to see if the number is correct for that position and to see if the number is correct for any other position
-- [ ] Display the winner to the screen in the result div
+- [ ] Display the amount of correct numbers, and how many numbers were in the correct place
-- [ ] Clear the input value once a result is displayed
+- [ ] If the correct code was entered, display a message to the user letting them know they won

 #### Wrap
 - [ ] Push your changes!